Fargo Drunk Driving Accident Attorney

-Based on data from The Centers for Disease Control and Prevention (CDC), nearly 30% of all traffic fatalities in the United States are caused by drunk drivers.
+Based on data from The Centers for Disease Control and Prevention (CDC), over 30% of all traffic fatalities in the United States are caused by drunk drivers.
 Intoxicated drivers cause an unknown but assumedly large percentage of nonfatal traffic injuries, too.
 With the issue being so prevalent and serious, anyone who is hit by a drunk driver needs to secure legal representation with just as much intensity.

 At Maring Williams Law Office, we are known as a team of Fargo drunk driving accident lawyers who are tenacious when dealing with the opposition but truly kind and compassionate when working with our clients.
 We know that you are going through what might be the most difficult time of your life after you are hit by a drunk driver, which is why we take deliberate care to progress your case at a pace that keeps you comfortable.
 All the while, we will be looking wherever we can for proof of liability, damages you can claim, and more.

 Civil Drunk Driving Claims Compared to Criminal Cases

 When a drunk driver causes an accident, it is a criminal situation that needs to be addressed.
 If the person who hit you was arrested, charged, and convicted for drunk driving, then that is all part of a criminal court process.
 It is not part of any sort of civil court process or claim.

 To this end, a conviction or the lack of one does not necessarily impact your drunk driving accident claim against that person.
 However, a conviction can strengthen the legitimacy of your claim.
 If a criminal court was convinced that the defendant was legally intoxicated while driving, then it should be reasonable for others, like an insurance company, to believe that circumstance played out, too.

 People who are charged with drunk driving – or a DUI/DWI – are often moved through the criminal court system fairly quickly, with some cases resolving in as few as a couple of months.